anjanaayeshan/nova-autocomplete/README.md

 Search box for angular 2+ applications which can filter any item set with or without any accent in different languages like Spanish, French etc.

 # Features
- - Search dropdown list
+ - Search dropdown list.
- - Consider language accents while searching
+ - Skip/allow language accents while searching.
- - Angular forms support
+ - Angular reactive forms support.
- - Angular 2 and above supported
+ - Angular 2 and above supported.
- - Cross browser support
+ - Cross browser support.

  - Check it out [demo](https://stackblitz.com/edit/angular-1tkqwa)